-The basecoat is a lacquer which is applied to the surface of a part prior to metallization.
+The basecoat is a lacquer which is applied to the surface of a part before metallization.
 Basecoats serve two primary functions for the vacuum metallizer:

 - Basecoats level out small imperfections on the substrate, allowing for a smooth, mirrorlike surface.